khanshariquem/House-Realter-System/README.md

 8. Hunter can edit profile using right-top corner’s “edit profile”.
 9. Hunter can display his interest list from homepage with all teh relevat information about the house.
 10. They can also select to switch role from Hunter to Realtor from the edt profile page.

+**Test Modules:**
+1. All model-tests are implmented which check the basic validations are working properly or not.
+2. Major of the controller-tests are implmented which verify and test the function when any of the CRUD operations occur.
+3. fixtures are implmented too.